evgdim/clean-code/presentation/index.md

 ## Limit the state representation

-The primitive types usually does not enforse the context.
+The primitive types usually does not enforce the context.
 Prefer types with more expressive values!

 ```java